 B. FREEDOMS OF PEACEFUL ASSEMBLY AND ASSOCIATION

-The constitution and law provide for the freedom of association, but the government occasionally restricted freedom of peaceful assembly.
+The constitution and law provide for the freedoms of peaceful assembly and association, but the government occasionally restricted freedom of peaceful assembly.

-The constitution provides for freedom of peaceful assembly, which the government has generally respected.
-The law provides that unarmed citizens may assemble peacefully but also stipulates that meetings must not interfere with other economic or social activities and may not take place near such locations as hospitals, airports, or military installations.
+The constitution provides for freedom of peaceful assembly, which the government has occasionally restricted.
+The law provides that unarmed citizens may assemble peacefully, but it also stipulates that meetings must not interfere with other economic or social activities and may not take place near such locations as hospitals, airports, or military installations.
 In most cases organizers of public assemblies must request permits in writing three days in advance from the mayor’s office of the locality where the gathering is to occur.

 C. FREEDOM OF RELIGION

 See the Department of State’s International Religious Freedom Report at https://www.state.gov/religiousfreedomreport/.

 D. FREEDOM OF MOVEMENT AND THE RIGHT TO LEAVE THE COUNTRY